thackerbroadcasting/site/src/content/docs/legal/privacy-policy.md

 Depending upon the state where you live, you may also have the following rights:

+- Right to access the categories of personal data being processed (as permitted by applicable law, including the privacy law in Minnesota)
-- Right to obtain a list of the categories of third parties to which we have disclosed personal data (as permitted by applicable law, including California's and Delaware's privacy law)
+- Right to obtain a list of the categories of third parties to which we have disclosed personal data (as permitted by applicable law, including the privacy law in California, Delaware, and Maryland)
-- Right to obtain a list of specific third parties to which we have disclosed personal data (as permitted by applicable law, including Oregon’s privacy law)
+- Right to obtain a list of specific third parties to which we have disclosed personal data (as permitted by applicable law, including the privacy law in Minnesota and Oregon)
+- Right to review, understand, question, and correct how personal, data has been profiled (as permitted by applicable law, including the privacy law in Minnesota)
-- Right to limit use and disclosure of sensitive personal data (as permitted by applicable law, including California’s privacy law)
+- Right to limit use and disclosure of sensitive personal data (as permitted by applicable law, including the privacy law in California)
-- Right to opt out of the collection of sensitive data and personal data collected through the operation of a voice or facial recognition feature (as permitted by applicable law, including Florida’s privacy law)
+- Right to opt out of the collection of sensitive data and personal data collected through the operation of a voice or facial recognition feature (as permitted by applicable law, including the privacy law in Florida)

 ### How to Exercise Your Rights
 To exercise these rights, you can contact us by visiting [https://thackerbroadcasting.com/contact](https://thackerbroadcasting.com/contact), by emailing us at [legal@thackerbroadcasting.com](mailto:legal@thackerbroadcasting.com), or by referring to the contact details at the bottom of this document.

+We will honor your opt-out preferences if you enact the Global Privacy Control (GPC) opt-out signal on your browser.

 Under certain US state data protection laws, you can designate an authorized agent to make a request on your behalf.
 We may deny a request from an authorized agent that does not submit proof that they have been validly authorized to act on your behalf in accordance with applicable laws.